-The Security Target (ST) for a TOE is the basis for the evaluation and shall be agreed between developer and evaluator.
+The Security Target (ST) for a TOE is the basis for the evaluation and shall be agreed between the sponsor (applicant), developer and evaluator.
 The audience for the ST is not confined to those responsible for the production of the TOE and its evaluation, but may also include those responsible for managing, marketing, purchasing, installing, configuring, operating and using the TOE.

-The CC describe in details the content and presentation requirements of the ST.
+The CC describes in details the content and presentation requirements of the ST.